pcnow/ospcalc/README.md

 and made installer in WinRar.
 Oh, yes, there is a russian version, because i'm from Russia!
 English version can be relesed in v1.1.
+Google Chrome think installer is malware, but there is no malware!
+It's a clear code on Python!
 Bye!
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 This is a russian variant.
 English is above.